 - work in documentation, testing and security, occupational safety, or intellectual property.

-On the website of the Faculty of Biochemical and Chemical Engineering, former students report on their experiences after completing the program.
+On the website of the Department of Biochemical and Chemical Engineering, former students report on their experiences after completing the program.

 Application for a place in the Bachelor's program must be done online.
-New students must have completed the self-assessment test "tu do bci" of the Faculty of Biochemical and Chemical Engineering before enrolling.
+New students must have completed the self-assessment test "tu do bci" of the Department of Biochemical and Chemical Engineering before enrolling.

 Search & People Search